|Birth: ||May 24, 1834|

 Also, J.P. has another stone - his military marker - at McWright Cemetery in Greenville, Hunt Co., TX, memorial #41973139.

-J P Cox Military Marker
+Military marker for J P Cox

 It is located next to the grave of Eliza Jane (Stapleton) Cox, second wife of J.P.
 We are unsure how his military marker ended up there when he's buried elsewhere - and I, myself, just learned of its existence and haven't done any checking as yet.
 Note that the dates on the military marker are incorrect.
 My guess would be that when the agency in charge of the markers was starting his, they had consulted family members that they were able to locate, possibly the last residence they had for him was in Greenville.
 Possibly his children would have (understandably) wanted him to have a marker next to their mother.
 I'm not sure what year they completed and placed his military marker.